Skip to main content

 To streamline your infrastructure management, consider using Infrastructure as Code tools for benefits such as automated configuration, enforced consistency, decreased security risks, and increased productivity.

-What are Infrastructure as Code Tools?
+What Are Infrastructure As Code Tools?

 Infrastructure as Code tools set up infrastructure resources such as networks and virtual machines through configuration files.
 This is in contrast to legacy methods, in which teams would manually set up physical servers and virtual machines and provision cloud computing.